-In collaboration with Squiz, NPC implemented Funnelback search.
-Their primary focus was to solve their accessibility challenge by using Funnelback’s accessibility tools to identify WCAG errors.
+In collaboration with Squiz, NPC implemented Squiz DXP Search.
+Their primary focus was to solve their accessibility challenge by using the accessibility auditor tool to identify WCAG errors.

 The results provided them with data-driven insights and suggestions to improve accessibility to comply with WCAG standards.
 It also helped them to review content quality and identify content that was duplicated.

 “The transition was quick and painless...with little time investment from our staff.
 The team at Squiz was exceptional,” says Melony Martinez, Director of Marketing and Public Relations at NPC.